Sma-RTy/native-on-prem/test/itp/onp/ts01-platform-setup.md

      3. check if UI is running by putting CONTROLLER_IP:3000 to web browser and verify that it is possible to log in to controller UI

    - Verification of git_repo role
-     1. `otcshare/edgecontroller` repository should be available in `/opt/edgecontroller`.
-It should be up to date with remote `otcshare/edgecontroller` repository (checkout commit should be compliant with commit/tag given in *git_repo_branch* variable in `native-on-prem/oek/group_vars/edgenode_group/10-default.yml`)
+     1. `edgecontroller` folder should be available in `/opt/edgecontroller`.

 ---